Building a Stemcell

 - sha1 [String, required]: The SHA1 of the image file included in the stemcell tarball.

-- bosh_protocol [Integer, optional]: Deprecated.
+- bosh_protocol [String, optional]: Deprecated.

 - cloud_properties [Hash, required]: Describes any IaaS-specific properties needed to import OS image.
 These properties will be passed in to the